tonyrog/edrone/README.md

 10. Press the thumb button to upgrade software<br>
-    The glitch will dissappear and flight will be stabilized.
+    The glitch will disappear and flight will be stabilized.

 11. Release the fire button to disengage altitude lock<br>